-Side effects are common with any vaccination.
+Side effects are common with vaccines and more adverse reactions are being recorded.
 Most adverse effects associated with these vaccines have been transient, lasting up to 72 hours.
 They include pain at the injection site, headache, fever, fatigue, and muscle aches and pains.4

 If you are unsure and want to find out more about the possible risks of vaccinations, VAERS (Vaccine Adverse Event Reporting System) records and investigates adverse effects.
 You can read more about it here.

-I recommend speaking to your doctor to find out what is most suitable for you, particularly if you have pre-existing conditions.
+I recommend speaking to your doctor or trusted health professional to find out what method is suitable for you, particularly if you have pre-existing conditions.

 What can you do to protect your body before, during, and after the vaccine?

 If you choose to vaccinate, supporting your immune system through specific practices, such as a healthy diet, can enhance the efficacy of a vaccine and reduce your chances of experiencing potential side effects.

 The Weeks Prior: